 Choose your device

 To screen record on an Android phone or tablet, you’ll need to use a third-party app.
 There are lots out there, and here are a few of the more highly rated free apps.

 Evaluate the one that’s right for you, then download it from your device’s app store.

 You can screen record in a variety of ways on a Windows PC.
 Try one of these solutions:

 - Use the screen recording tool built into PowerPoint.
 Right click on the recording to save it as a video file.

 - Use Windows key + G to open the Game Bar and record.

-- Use Screencast-o-matic.
+- Use a free tool like Screencast-o-matic.
 Create an account using your school email.